 If a message regarding a blocked sensor or camera appears in the information display, the radar signals or camera images are obstructed.
-The radar sensor is located behind a fascia cover near the passenger side of the lower grille.
-With an obstructed radar, the Pre-Collision Assist system does not function and cannot detect a vehicle ahead.
-With the front camera obstructed, the Pre-Collision Assist system does not respond to pedestrians or stationary vehicles and the system performance on moving vehicles reduces.
+If your vehicle has a radar sensor, it is located behind the fascia cover in the center of the lower grille.
+With a blocked sensor or camera, the Pre-Collision Assist system may not function, or performance may reduce.
 The following table lists possible causes and actions for when this message displays.